nwoolr20/Fractal-Down/README.md

 - `synthetic`: Parameterizable graph generation for scaling analysis

 Results are saved to `artifacts/` with system information, detailed metrics, and simple charts.

+## Roadmap

+The initial release already ships with the core features needed for production use:

+- [x] Core DAG engine with cycle detection and metadata support
+- [x] Fractal priority scheduler and TreeLift √N plan builder
+- [x] Memory-bounded evaluator with deterministic replay
+- [x] Binary plan caching with hash-based verification
+- [x] Command-line interface and benchmarking suite
+- [x] Comprehensive test coverage and CI pipeline

+Future enhancements will be proposed and tracked through the issue tracker.

 ## Pricing